Meet the League's Advisory Committee, followed by our regular Board of Directors.

 Michele is a premier "water rights activist" and, as such, is a founding board member of Neighbors for Neighbors (NFN), a Central Texas 501(c)(3) corporation.
 Michele leads NFN’s continuing efforts to safeguard the water supply for future generations of Lee and Bastrop County citizens.

-She recently became a founding member of the League of Independent Voters of Texas after writing an extensive analysis of Proposition 6, the Water Amendment that passed in November 2013.
+She recently authored an extensive analysis of Proposition 6, the Water Amendment that passed in November 2013.
+See news release here.

 Michele is known to be one of the hardest working women on the planet, or at least the planet that we inhabit, donating thousands of hours, totally pro bono, to protect the aquifers of Texas for generations to come.